jpmorris33/javelin/README.md

 the final output stage.
 In future I may try different approaches.

-As of this writing I haven't included the game's data files, as it contains third-party music files which I can't just re-license to BSD.
-I may later upload a stripped-down datafile with the music missing or replaced so people can play with it.
+NOTE: The datafile included with the source code doesn't have the third-party music since I can't re-license those to BSD.
+You can download a version with the music included from here:  http://it-he.org/down/javelin-jug-2019-01-23.zip

 Note that this is very old code!
 I would not write a game engine like this now, and it's probably chock full of security holes.
 I may consider refactoring